• Brain atlas sensitivity

 Ruoyang Yao, Xavier Intes, Qianqian Fang*, "Generalized mesh-based Monte Carlo for wide-field illumination and detection via mesh retessellation," Biomed.
 Optics Express, 7(1), 171-184, (2016)

-Summary: Widefield MMC
+Summary: Wide-field MMC

 Download